dyang1999/European-American-Options-Calulator/README.md

 # European-American-Options-Calulator
-Calculate Call/Put option value for European or American options Calulate Greeks for European or American options
+Calculate Call/Put option value for European or American options<br/>
+Calulate Greeks for European or American options